aaronamran/AWS-Secure-Apache-Web-Server/README.md

   ```
   sudo systemctl restart httpd
   ```
-- Reverify that the VirtualHost is added
+- Verify again that the VirtualHost is added
   ```
   sudo httpd -S
   ```